-Kviar Ski Lodge
+Kvíar Ski Lodge

-Borea has opened up a lodge in the center of Hornstrandir Nature Reserve.
+Borea has opened up a lodge in the middle of Hornstrandir Nature Reserve.
 The beautiful abandoned farm of Kvíar is a cozy haven for skiers to enjoy a great atmosphere after a fulfilling day out.
 The house was built in 1921 and in 1948, the last inhabitants left this isolated place in search for a better life.

 In the remote fjords of Hornstrandir Nature Reserve you experience the solitude of skiing from one fjord to another, with not a single soul in sight except your skiing partners.
 The area is only accessible by boat and the snow reaches down to sea level in every fjord.